renatoathaydes/dartle-website/source/processed/dartle-overview.md

 > When using Dartle as a library, you'll also need to create Tasks and configure them, so this section is useful for that too.

-We'll see soon how to run that.
-But first, let's look at the basics of a Dartle script.
+We'll see a few options for how to run `dartle.dart` soon.
+But first, let's look at the mechanics of a Dartle script.

 ### Hello Dartle